colinman/lifeappplans/README.md

-# lifeappplans
-Plans for life mobile app
+These documents are for the purpose of proposing and deciding the features that will be included in the life mobile app to be created in June.